Your Takeaways:

 • Federal Income Tax Return: This is the main tax return you file with the IRS.
 Need extra time?
 Fill out IRS Form 4868 to get an extension!

 • Estimated Tax Payments: Think you’ll owe taxes?
 Pay an estimate by the deadline to avoid penalties!
+However, late payment rules vary from state to state.

 Federal and state tax rules aren’t the same.
 Know the difference so you can file your federal extension and handle your state taxes with ease!